DanStevens/ieproxy/README.md

 Copyright © Dan Stevens 2012

-The software and its source code is licensed under the term sof the Boost Software License, Version 1.0.
+The software and its source code is licensed under the terms of the Boost Software License, Version 1.0.
 See accompanying file *LICENSE.txt*.